amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - Hexagon Bridge
 - Local Man
 - Jonna and the Unpossible Monsters
+- Kill Your Darlings
+- Rare Flavours
+- Beneath The Trees Where Nobody Sees

 ## On Hold
 - Damn Them All #2